SufficientlySecure/calendar-import-export/README.md

 # iCal Import/Export

-This app allows you to import iCalender files to your calender without using google synchronization services.
+This app allows you to import iCalendar files to your calender without using Google synchronization services.

-This is a updated fork from iCal Import/Export, found on Googlecode (http://code.google.com/p/ical-import-export/).
+This is a updated fork from iCal Import/Export, found on Google code (http://code.google.com/p/ical-import-export/).

-# Build with Gradle
+# Build

-1. Have Android SDK "tools", "platform-tools", and "build-tools" directories in your PATH (http://developer.android.com/sdk/index.html)
+## Prerequisites

-2. Open the Android SDK Manager (shell command: ``android``).
-Expand the Extras directory and install "Android Support Repository"
+1. Run the _Android SDK Manager_ (shell command: ``android``)
+2. Expand the "Extras" directory and install "Android Support Repository" and "Google Repository"
-3. Export ANDROID_HOME pointing to your Android SDK
+3. Make sure the *ANDROID_HOME* environment variable is set and points to your Android SDK install directory (shell command ``export ANDROID_HOME=~/AndroidSDK/``)
-4. Download Android Support Repository, and Google Repository using Android SDK Manager
-5. Execute ``./gradlew build``
+4. Make sure the Android SDK directories "platform-tools", and "tools" are in your *PATH* (shell command ``export PATH="$ANDROID_HOME/platform-tools/:$ANDROID_HOME/tools/:$PATH``)

+## Build with Gradle

+1. Run the Gradle wrapper (shell commands ``./gradlew build``, ``./gradlew clean`` etc)

+## Build with Android Studio

+1. Start Android Studio
+2. Choose the "Import project" option.
+3. Select the "build.gradle" file in this directory and click OK.
+4. Once imported, use the build action from the "Build" menu.

 # Contribute

-Fork the git repository and do a Pull Request.
+Fork the git repository, make changes and submit a Pull Request.
 I will merge your changes back into the main project.

 # Libraries

-All JAR-Libraries are provided in this repository under "libs".
+All jar files are stored in this repository under "iCalImportExport/libs/".

 # Coding Style